MooreNick/ExampleProject/README.md

 Possible Upgrades:
 - Host the files from part 2
 ![projectPhoto2](https://github.com/MooreNick/ExampleProject/assets/123336257/334879c0-01d2-474b-bfc7-27bd0adf6909)
+Photo is screenshot showing that app is running

 How I got here: Thanks for asking!
 I graduated with a BS in CS last December.
 This is my third degree, I have another bachelor's and an associate's.
 This is a career change for me and I have currently filled out over two-hundred applications and have yet to